-Formulating situations mathematically Employing mathematical concepts, facts, procedures and reasoning Interpreting, applying and evaluating mathematical outcomes Communicating Read, decode, and make sense of statements, questions, tasks, objects or images, in order to form a mental model of the situation Articulate a solution, show the work involved in reaching a solution and/or summarise and present intermediate mathematical results Construct and communicate explanations and arguments in the context of the problem Mathematising Identify the underlying mathematical variables and structures in the real world problem, and make assumptions so that they can be used Use an understanding of the context to guide or expedite the mathematical solving process, e.g. working to a context- appropriate level of accuracy Understand the extent and limits of a mathematical solution that are a consequence of the mathematical model employed Representation Create a mathematical representation of real-world information Make sense of, relate and use a variety of representations when interacting with a problem Interpret mathematical outcomes in a variety of formats in relation to a situation or use; compare or evaluate two or more representations in relation to a situation Reasoning and argument Explain, defend or provide a justification for the identified or devised representation of a real-world situation Explain, defend or provide a justification for the processes and procedures used to determine a mathematical result or solution Connect pieces of information to arrive at a mathematical solution, make generalisations or create a multi-step argument Reflect on mathematical solutions and create explanations and arguments that support, refute or qualify a mathematical solution to a contextualised problem Devising strategies for solving problems Select or devise a plan or strategy to mathematically reframe contextualised problems Activate effective and sustained control mechanisms across a multi-step procedure leading to a mathematical solution, conclusion or generalisation Devise and implement a strategy in order to interpret, evaluate and validate a mathematical solution to a contextualised problem
+Formulating situations mathematically Employing mathematical concepts, facts, procedures and reasoning Interpreting, applying and evaluating mathematical outcomes Communicating Read, decode, and make sense of statements, questions, tasks, objects or images, in order to form a mental model of the situation Articulate a solution, show the work involved in reaching a solution and/or summarise and present intermediate mathematical results Construct and communicate explanations and arguments in the context of the problem Mathematising Identify the underlying mathematical variables and structures in the real world problem, and make assumptions so that they can be used Use an understanding of the context to guide or expedite the mathematical solving process, e.g. working to a context-appropriate level of accuracy Understand the extent and limits of a mathematical solution that are a consequence of the mathematical model employed Representation Create a mathematical representation of real-world information Make sense of, relate and use a variety of representations when interacting with a problem Interpret mathematical outcomes in a variety of formats in relation to a situation or use; compare or evaluate two or more representations in relation to a situation Reasoning and argument Explain, defend or provide a justification for the identified or devised representation of a realworld situation Explain, defend or provide a justification for the processes and procedures used to determine a mathematical result or solution Connect pieces of information to arrive at a mathematical solution, make generalisations or create a multi-step argument Reflect on mathematical solutions and create explanations and arguments that support, refute or qualify a mathematical solution to a contextualised problem Devising strategies for solving problems Select or devise a plan or strategy to mathematically reframe contextualised problems Activate effective and sustained control mechanisms across a multi-step procedure leading to a mathematical solution, conclusion or generalisation Devise and implement a strategy in order to interpret, evaluate and validate a mathematical solution to a contextualised problem Using symbolic, formal and technical language and operations Use appropriate variables, symbols, diagrams and standard models in order to represent a real-world problem using symbolic/formal language Understand and utilise formal constructs based on definitions, rules and formal systems as well as employing algorithms Understand the relationship between the context of the problem and representation of the mathematical solution.
+Use this understanding to help interpret the solution in context and gauge the feasibility and possible limitations of the solution Using mathematical tools Use mathematical tools in order to recognise mathematical structures or to portray mathematical relationships Know about and be able to make appropriate use of various tools that may assist in implementing processes and procedures for determining mathematical solutions Use mathematical tools to ascertain the reasonableness of a mathematical solution and any limits and constraints on that solution, given the context of the problem